 CSULB accepts applicants for a second B.A./B.S. in science, math, engineering, foreign languages, and nursing.
 Students applying for and accepted to a second baccalaureate degree program who have received their first baccalaureate degree or equivalent from an institution outside of the U.S. will be required to complete any deficiencies in the General Education pattern and will be evaluated for General Education on the same basis as undergraduates.

-A graduated student who wishes to pursue an additional baccalaureate degree may be allowed to do so by completing a minimum of 30 units in residence after graduation, of which 24 units must be upper-division courses and 12 units must be in the major.
+A graduated student who wishes to pursue an additional baccalaureate degree may be allowed to do so by completing a minimum of 30 units after the award of the most recent degree, of which 24 units must be from CSULB while in matriculated status in the degree program or earned as a senior and approved for post-baccalaureate credit.
+Any courses to be applied to the additional degree must be specified and taken in addition to those needed to satisfy the requirements of the first degree.
+In addition, the degree must contain a minimum of 24 upper-division courses and a minimum of 12 units must be in the major.
 (See the Catalog section on admissions for restrictions on the admission of candidates for a second baccalaureate degree.)

 Enrollment of Seniors in Graduate Courses